 4. Laundry Pods - A Higher Health Risk for Children

 As a result of consumer demand for easy, concentrated forms of laundry detergent, laundry pods have been flooding the market in droves.
 Convenient?
-Yes, but they also result in more problems for children than their less-concentrated powder and liquid forms.
+Yes, but they also result in more concerns for children than their less-concentrated powder and liquid forms.
 According to a recent study, children ingest these pods at a higher rate than powdered detergents, and some of the health complaints (digestive distress, breathing difficulties, and lesions) result in ER visits.

 5. You Only Need a Little